conan-io/docs/uploading_packages/bintray/conan_center_guide.rst

         if self.settings.os == "Windows":
             raise ConanException("Windows not supported")

+- **Without version ranges**: As many libraries does not follow semantic versioning and the dependency resolution of version ranges is not always clear, recipes in conan center should fix the version of their dependencies and not use version ranges.

 - **LICENSE of the recipe:** The public repository must contain a ``LICENSE`` file with an OSS license.
 - **LICENSE of the library:** Every built binary package must contain one or more ``license*``